0xEigenLabs/eigen-estark-gevulot/README.md

 1.Prerequisites
   1）A Linux-based machine (e.g., Ubuntu Server 22.04 LTS).
   2）At least 16GB RAM with a 4-core CPU.
   3）Public IP address.
 (If you build your own http file server, you need to have a public IP.)

-2.Installation
-   1) Install the Rust(v1.79),  Cargo, Go(v1.22)
+2. Install the Rust(v1.79),  Cargo, Go(v1.22)
-   2)Install the Gevulot CLI:
+3. Install the Gevulot CLI:
-       cargo install --git https://github.com/gevulotnetwork/gevulot.git gevulot-cli
+     $ cargo install --git https://github.com/gevulotnetwork/gevulot.git gevulot-cli
       if ok, It is similar to the following, otherwise ,please check the enviroment $PATH:
      $ gevulot-cli -V
       gevulot-cli 0.1.0

-   3) Gevulot Key Registration:
+4. Register Gevulot Key :
      $ gevulot-cli generate-key
      A local file localkey.pki is created in the current directory and the public key is printed for copying.
     Note : You should send the above public key to Gevulot through https://airtable.com/appS1ebiXFs8H4OP5/pagVuySwNkMe95tIi/form .
-               If you haven't received a reply email after two days, please contact them on Telegram : https://t.me/gevulot.
+           If you haven't received a reply email after one day, you can try the following deployment step using your key.
+If the attempt fails, please contact them on Telegram : https://t.me/gevulot.

-   3)Install the OPS （Ubuntu）
+5. Install the OPS （Ubuntu）
       a)  $ curl https://ops.city/get.sh -sSfL | sh
       b)  $ sudo apt-get install qemu-kvm qemu-utils
       c) check the OPS :